michaellee8/idp-public-notes/basic/main.md

 ---
 ## Simple scenario

-Blinks the LED if the button is pressed, otherwise turn the LED off.
+Blinks the LED in an one second interval if the button is pressed, otherwise turn the LED off.

 ![](assets/non-blocking-example-circuit.png)